Design and Pre-Press

 (See How to Read a Proof.)

 Here's how our proof reading system works:

 - When a proof is ready, the individual listed on the printing request will be notified.
 The customer should pick up the proof and return it within 24 hours.
 Any time lost at this stage may be added to the time needed to complete the job.
 Proof reading times for larger jobs, such as academic journals, books, and catalogs will be scheduled with the customer when the job is placed.
-Your proof ticket will indicate the anticipated completion date, based on the date the proof is returned.

 - Every effort will be made to contact the person whose name is on the printing request when the proof is ready.
 If that person is unavailable, a message will be left with the department.
 Contact dates and times are noted on the proof ticket, and we will try again to notify you after two or three days if the proof is not picked up.

 - The proof ticket attached to your proof should be signed and dated, with the appropriate box checked to indicate your preference:

 - Revised proof required

 - Once a final proof has been signed and released by the customer, Print Services is responsible for corrections noted on the final proof only.
 The customer must check to be sure any errors noted on previous proofs have been properly corrected.
 Errors that appear on the finished job, but that were not noted on the final proof, are the responsibility of the customer.